nick-moran/nickwebsite/README.md

 Nick Moran's portfolio website.
-I had alot of fun making it.
+I had a lot of fun making it.